dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

-`MauiVideoPlayer` derives from `UIView`, which is the base class for objects that display content and handler user interaction with that content.
+`MauiVideoPlayer` derives from `UIView`, which is the base class no iOS and Mac Catalyst for objects that display content and handle user interaction with that content.
 The constructor creates an `AVPlayer` object, which manages the playback and timing of a media file, and sets it as the `Player` property value of an `AVPlayerViewController`.
 The `AVPlayerViewController` displays content from the `AVPlayer` and presents transport controls and other features.
-The size and location of the control is then set which ensures that the video is centered in the page, and expands to fill the available space while maintaining its aspect ratio.
-The native control, which is the view from the `AVPlayerViewController` is then added to the page.
+The size and location of the control is then set, which ensures that the video is centered in the page and expands to fill the available space while maintaining its aspect ratio.
+The native view, which is the view from the `AVPlayerViewController`, is then added to the page.

 The `Dispose` method is responsible for performing native view cleanup: